maltezfaria/ImplicitIntegration.jl/docs/src/index.md

 `ϕ` is the composition of two functions `ϕ1` and `ϕ2`, you can use custom overloads for either or both of the two functions.

-## Common issues

-Below is a list of known issues:

 ## Bibliography

 ```@bibliography